erangaeb/happyr/README.md

 ## Set up mysql

-Before running this example you have to install mysql on your computer and set up the database

 ### Install

+First you have to install mysql on your computer.
 I'm running mysql with docker.
 Simply install docker on your computer and run following command on terminal.
 Docker will setup mysql for you

 ```
 docker run -e MYSQL_ROOT_PASSWORD=root -p 3306:3306 -d mysql